m0zgen/update-fedora-to-next-release/README.md

 ./update-release.sh
 ```

-Script determine your distro and ask you from update, you can run from script:
+Script determine your distro and ask you from update.

+You can run from script:
 * Script determine who are you - root or not
 * You can use from scipt - dnf clean all and dnf distro-sync --refresh
 * Update your system